History and Mission

-- Today there are 34 accredited tribal colleges located in 14 states.
-They serve Native Americans nationwide.
+- Today the American Indian College Fund helps support the 34 accredited tribal colleges located in 14 states that serve Native American students nationwide.

-- Today only 5% or less of American Indian College Fund scholars can afford to attend college without financial assistance.
+- Only 5% or less of American Indian College Fund scholars can afford college without financial assistance.

-- Tribal colleges help fight poverty and bring about social and economic change in their communities.
+- Tribal colleges promote academic achievement and cultural identity, while lifting people out of poverty and creating social and economic change in rural communities.